blueberricheesecake/hello-world/README.md

-# My name is S.Lochner
+# My name is Stefan Lochner
 This is my first repository